superRaytin/redux-saga-in-chinese/docs/basics/DispatchingActions.md

-# Dispatching actions to the store
+# 发起 action 到 store

 Taking further the previous example, let's say after each save, we want to dispatch some action to notify the Store that the fetch has succeeded (we'll omit the failure case for the moment).